Burt Reynolds: Smokey and the Bandit and career peak

-Reynolds had the biggest success of his career with the car-chase film Smokey and the Bandit (1977), directed by Hal Needham and co-starring Jackie Gleason, Jerry Reed, and Sally Field.
+Reynolds went on to have the biggest success of his career with the car-chase film Smokey and the Bandit (1977), directed by Hal Needham and co-starring Jackie Gleason, Jerry Reed, and Sally Field.
 He followed it with a comedy about football players, Semi-Tough (1977), featuring Jill Clayburgh and Kris Kristofferson, and produced by David Merrick.
 He directed his second film The End (1978), a dark comedy, playing a role originally written for Woody Allen.
 More popular was a comedy that he made with Needham and Field, Hooper (1978), in which he played an aging stunt man.

-"My ability as an actor gets a little better every time," he said about this time.
+"My ability as an actor gets a little better every time," he said.
 "I'm very prolific in the amount of films I make—two-and-a-half or three a year—and when I look at any picture I do now compared to Deliverance, it's miles above what I was doing then.
 But when you're doing films that are somewhat similar to each other, as I've been doing, people take it for granted."

 For California Suite (1978), Reynolds declined a leading role, which went to Alan Alda.
-Reynolds said:

-"I'd rather direct than act.
+Reynolds said: "I'd rather direct than act.
 I'd rather do that than anything.
 It's the second-best sensation I've ever had."
-He added that David Merrick had offered to produce two movies that Reynolds would direct without having to act in them.
+He added that David Merrick had offered to produce two movies that Reynolds would direct without having to act in them."

 Reynolds tried a change of pace with Starting Over (1979), a romantic comedy, co-starring Jill Clayburgh and Candice Bergen.
 The film is co-written and produced by James L. Brooks.
 Reynolds plays a jewel thief in Rough Cut (1980) produced by Merrick, who fired and rehired director Don Siegel during filming.

 Reynolds had two huge successes with more car films directed by Needham: Smokey and the Bandit II (1980) and The Cannonball Run (1981).
-He starred in David Steinberg's film Paternity (1981) and directed himself in an action film, Sharky's Machine (1981).
+He also starred in David Steinberg's film Paternity (1981) and directed himself in an action film, Sharky's Machine (1981).

 Reynolds wanted to try a musical again, and agreed to do The Best Little Whorehouse in Texas (1982).
 It was a box-office success, as was Best Friends (1982) with Goldie Hawn.
 In 1982, Reynolds was voted the most popular actor in the US for the fifth year in a row.